merkle-open/nitro-component-catalog/README.md

-# Nitro Pattern Navigator Plugin
+# Nitro Component Catalog Plugin

 This plugin allows you to navigate and preview all your components.